About Gary Montalbano + Professional Projects list link + Interview

-Gary is a publisher of his own line of fine-art poster prints which have been sold to the general public across the United States and abroad for over twenty years.
+Gary is a publisher of his own line of fine-art poster prints, books and apparel which have been sold to the general public across the United States and abroad for over thirty years.
 This successful endeavor began with Gary being an exhibitor at the annual San Diego Comic-Con International (the largest show of its type) along with other shows in the United States.
 At the San Diego Comic-Con Art Show, Gary’s work received the “Best of Show” award.
 In addition, he has also been solicited by a number of retail stores and galleries to do exhibitions and signings.

-Throughout his career, Gary’s work has been seen in various publications, such as the Spectrum science fiction / fantasy annual and the Batman Animated book, Ghostbusters the Inside Story, G.I.
+Throughout his career, Gary’s work has been seen in various publications, such as the Spectrum science fiction / fantasy annual, Batman Animated book, Ghostbusters the Inside Story, G.I.
 Joe and other publications.
 He was invited to present his original artwork in two solo exhibits at Film Roman’s Phyllis Craig Gallery to public acclaim.
 For the premiere of his 1st book, the Petra Gallery in Bevery Hills CA, invited him to exhibit his original art and have a book and fine-art print signing.
 Through out his career, Gary has also been a part of over 50 group art shows and exhibitions promoting his art.

-Recently, Gary has been designing for various studios such as DreamWorks Animation, Hasbro, Magic the Gathering and a number of other studios.
-Along with this he has been developing and writing a number of projects for his own publishing effort.
+Recently, Gary has been designing for various studios such as DreamWorks Animation, Hasbro, Magic the Gathering and a number of other projects.
+Along with this he has been developing and writing a series of stories for his own publishing effort.
 He has also been working as a business consultant and repeat exhibitor for a number of Los Angeles galleries.